RobertMakyla/functional-programming-in-scala/README.md

 # functional-programming-in-scala

-excercises from: Functional Programming in Scala
+Exercises from the book: Functional Programming in Scala